Innovation Lab

 We do not provide any information about the semester projects until the first lecture.
 Attendance at the first lecture is mandatory, in case of absence the spot will be given to a person from the waiting list.
 Students on the waiting list must also attend the first lecture in order not to lose their spot on the list.
 After the first lecture, the participants are assigned to one of the four projects based on their preferences.

-Application Phase – Summer semester 2024
+Application Phase – Winter semester 2024/2025

-The current application phase is running from the 13th of March (12 pm) until the 3rd of April (8 pm) 2024.
+The current application phase is running from the 23rd of September (2 pm) until the 4th of October (8 pm) 2024.

 To fill out and submit the application form, please join the application course on StudOn.
 There you can also find further information about the application process and the start of the semester.
 In the last week of the semester break, you will be informed whether your application was successful.